-You are cordially invited to attend our 2016 Annual Meeting of Stockholders on Thursday, June 2, 2016, at 10:00 a.m., Pacific Time, at the Hyatt Regency Hotel, 111 Country Club Drive, Incline Village, Nevada 89451.
-The meeting will commence with a discussion and voting on matters set forth in the accompanying Notice of 2016 Annual Meeting of Stockholders.
+You are cordially invited to attend our 2017 Annual Meeting of Stockholders on Friday, June 9, 2017, at 10:00 a.m., Pacific Time, at the Hyatt Regency Hotel, 111 Country Club Drive, Incline Village, Nevada 89451.
+The meeting will commence with a discussion and voting on matters set forth in the accompanying Notice of 2017 Annual Meeting of Stockholders.

 This year we are again taking advantage of the Securities and Exchange Commission rules that allow us to furnish proxy materials to stockholders via the Internet.
 The rules allow us to provide stockholders with the information they need, while lowering the costs of delivery.
 The printed proxy materials will be sent to stockholders only upon specific request.
-On or about April 21, 2016, we mailed our stockholders a notice of Internet availability containing instructions on how to access our 2016 Proxy Statement and 2015 Annual Report and vote online.
+On or about April 28, 2017, we mailed our stockholders a notice of Internet availability containing instructions on how to access our 2017 Proxy Statement and 2016 Annual Report and vote online.
 This information is also available on our website at www.pdl.com.

-The Notice of 2016 Annual Meeting of Stockholders and 2016 Proxy Statement that follow describe the matters we will consider at the meeting.
+The Notice of 2017 Annual Meeting of Stockholders and 2017 Proxy Statement that follow describe the matters we will consider at the meeting.
 Your vote is very important.
-I urge you to vote by mail, telephone or electronic means via the Internet in order to be certain your shares are represented at the meeting, even if you plan to attend in person.
+I urge you to vote by mail, telephone or via the Internet in order to be certain your shares are represented at the meeting, even if you plan to attend in person.